GitashreeMahato/myFlix-client/README.md

 myflix is a web app that offers a library of movies for users to watch on various devices.
 User can signup, find the list of movies, select a movie for more details, add favorite movies to their favorite list and view their own profile.
 Users can enjoy a wide range of content across genres, personalize their viewing experience, and stream in high-definition quality.

+## My Role

+- Combined my previously created Movies API with a newly designed Frontend structure.
+- Created a website using React and Bootstrap where users can browse, search and save their favorite  Movies.

 ### Key Features

 _Main View_